bltlab/seqscore/README.md

 SeqScore is maintained by the BLT Lab at Brandeis University.
 Please open an issue if you find incorrect behavior or features you would like to see added.
-Due to the risk of introducing regressions or incorrect scoring behavior, we generally do not accept pull requests.
+Due to the risk of introducing regressions or incorrect scoring behavior, *we generally do not accept pull requests*.
 Please do not open a pull request unless you are asked to do so by a maintainer in an issue.